psarando/shire-reckoning/README.md

 This source code is Copyright (C) 2015 Paul Sarando.

 Distributed under the [Eclipse Public License](http://www.eclipse.org/legal/epl-v10.html).

-With thanks to http://shire-reckoning.com/calendar.html for all the helpful info.

 Feel free to use any portion of these calendars on your site.
 Spruce it up with your own CSS and images!